ElvishElvis/cse152b-hw1-release/README.md

 - You will be provided with a URL that you can open locally:
     ![](demo_jupyter.png)
     - Click on the link.
 Then natigate to the jupyter notebook for a question which you are going to git clone as follows
+- You can also launch the notebook from the [datahub.ucsd.edu](datahub.ucsd.edu) portal.

 ### 2. Pull the repo and install dependencies